Scott Gardner: Farsley Celtic (loan)

 On 22 January 2008, Gardner signed a one-month loan deal with Conference National side Farsley Celtic, who are also based in Leeds.
 Gardner returned from his loan spell in late February 2008.
 He made an impressive league debut for Leeds in the 2–1 win over Gillingham in May, a game which relegated the Gills.

 Farsley Celtic (2nd loan)

 On 19 September 2008, Gardner re-joined Farsley Celtic, now in the Conference North, on a one-month loan, playing in three games.

 Mansfield Town

 On 30 January 2009, Gardner's contract at Leeds United was terminated by mutual consent.
 Three days later, on 2 February 2009, Gardner signed for Conference National club Mansfield Town until the end of the 2008–09 season along with defender Gianluca Havern.
 On 16 March 2009, Gardner signed an extension to his Mansfield contract, keeping him at the club until the end of the 2009–10 season.

 Coaching career

-He currently coaches Leeds United's Under 18s Team.
+He currently coaches Leeds United's Under 21s Team, having formally been a coach of the team's U18 side.
+He was promoted to the U21 team first on a temporary basis when Michael Skubala was hired by Lincoln City in November 2023.
+Gardner was given the U21 managerial role full time with former England international Stewart Downing joining as assistant manager in January 2024.